pinohu/DYNASTY/ohu-legacy-codex/volume-x-troubleshooting-optimization/book-19-optimization-continuous-improvement/chapter-56-innovation-rd-labs.md

-# Chapter 56: Innovation & R&D Labs
+﻿# Chapter 56: Innovation & R&D Labs

 ## Introduction

 While Kaizen focuses on incremental improvement of existing processes, Innovation focuses on creating new value through breakthrough ideas, products, services, and business models.
-The Legacy Codex must balance both: optimizing what exists while simultaneously creating what doesn't yet exist.
+Legacy Codex must balance both: optimizing what exists while simultaneously creating what doesn't yet exist.

-This chapter provides the complete framework for building an innovation engine—an R&D Lab structure that systematically generates, tests, and scales new ideas without risking the core business.
+This chapter provides the complete framework for building an innovation engineâ€”an R&D Lab structure that systematically generates, tests, and scales new ideas without risking the core business.
 Innovation is not random creativity; it is a disciplined process of hypothesis testing, rapid experimentation, and strategic portfolio management.

-The goal is not to become a "startup" but to become an "innovation-enabled empire"—one that can explore new frontiers while maintaining the stability and profitability of existing operations.
+The goal is not to become a "startup" but to become an "innovation-enabled empire"â€”one that can explore new frontiers while maintaining the stability and profitability of existing operations.

 ### The Innovation Imperative